 Home to six million people, Maryland is the last of the Mid-Atlantic states to legalize sports betting.
-With several major professional sports teams located in-state and many more within just a couple hours’ drive, the Old Line State is sure to be an ultra-competitive market for sports betting in the near future.
+With several major professional sports teams located in-state and many more within just a couple hours’ drive, the Old Line State is sure to be an ultra-competitive market for sports betting.

 Let’s take a closer look at everything you need to know to start betting on sports in Maryland.

 Online Sports Betting Is Coming to Maryland.
 Don’t Miss a Single Update.

 Be the first to know when online betting launches

 Gain access to exclusive promo offers for new bettors in Maryland

 Get localized coverage of your favorite teams and events

 Enter your first name, state and email address

 Before we get straight into the action, let’s start off with some fundamentals of legal sports betting in Maryland.

 Expected Online Sportsbooks: BetMGM, Caesars Sportsbook, Barstool Sportsbook, DraftKings Sportsbook, FanDuel Sportsbook